Skip to main content

 Module Index

-The core analysis workflow is composed of internal module families that are selected based on project category, available evidence, and execution profile.
+The core analysis workflow uses different module families based on project category, available evidence, and execution profile.

 Common module families